davidbroughsmyth/riscv_dev_env/README.md

 1. Log in with your GitHub account.
 2. Click the green **Code** button.
 3. Select **Open with Codespaces** → **New codespace**.
 4. Wait while the environment builds.
-(First time may take 10–15 minutes.)
+(First time may take 10–1 minutes ... sometimes heaps more.)

 ---